thermo77/snake/README.md

 ![gameplay](./gameplay.gif)

 A simple snake game written in C that uses the ncurses library.

-Control the snake using the WASD keys and eat the randomly spawned food to get bigger.
+Control the snake using the WASD keys and eat the randomly spawned food to get bigger and increase your score.

 # Installation